 Upon separation from the Corporation due to death, disability, termination or retirement, participants may receive the full current value of their contributions and the matching employer contributions in either a lump-sum payment or various installment options as provided by the Plan.
-Amounts contributed on a before-tax basis may be withdrawn, without penalty, only upon demonstration of financial hardship, disability, or after the participants reach age 59 /2 years.
+Amounts contributed on a before-tax basis may be withdrawn, without penalty, only upon demonstration of financial hardship, disability, or after the participants reach age 59 1⁄2 years.
 Participants eligible to receive a distribution from the Plan may elect a lump-sum payment or annual, semi-annual, quarterly or monthly installments over a period elected by the participants (subject to the Code's required minimum distribution rules).
-However, Roth 401(k) account balances may be distributed only in the form of a single lump-sum payment.
+Effective December 1, 2011, installment payments may be distributed from Roth 401(k) account balances; prior to this date, they were distributed only in the form of a single lump-sum payment.
 The accounts of participants who receive installment payments remain invested in the funds indicated by the participant.